 Every channel auth rec type has two common tabs: General and Extended.
-On the General tab specify the channel profile name and add the description.
+On the General tab select the channel profile name and add the description.
+(On versions prior to 11, you must enter the name.)

 Figure 4.7.10-B. General Tab